If you are the host on Wednesday night, but not needed to play, why don't you pop upstairs and offer your help at the lessons for a couple of hours.

 Don't forget to ring the person due to host on the same day next week to remind them of their turn.

 Thank you for your help in ensuring the smooth running of this important role.

-copy of the rotary can be found in the members section
+A copy of the rota can be found in the members section

 ♠ ♥ ♦ ♣

 It's taken a long time but it is good to see that Jean is recovering from a stroke last year - she is in a home in Chatburn but is much better.
 Here she is on an outing to Waddington.
 She sends her best wishes to all at the club.

 Charity Event in Aid of the Rosemere Cancer Foundation

 A sincere ‘thank you’ to everyone who helped and supported the event on Wednesday the 3rd of April 2019, which was in aid of the Rosemere Cancer Foundation.

 I was privileged to have a few special friends, who has travelled from Essex, Guilford, London and Liverpool with me on the day.
 They had been busy knitting, sewing and baking in preparation for the event.
 They had a terrific time running their home-made craft stall - which raised over £200.